 Every project has its own settings.
-Consider the following when configuring a new project:
+The following options are important to consider when configuring a new project:

 A Hardware Tier represents the compute resources that will be available for your run.
 You can specify memory, CPU cores, and GPUs with hardware tiers.

-By default, the selected hardware tier will be used for all subsequent executions of code in the project.
-It can also be changed at any time.
+The hardware tier dropdown menu lists your available options.
+The selected hardware tier will be used by default for all subsequent executions of code in the project.
+It can also be changed at any point in the future.

 Click the Access & Sharing tab.

-Contributor role, the user can read, write, and execute code in this project.
+Contributor role can read, write, and execute code in this project.

-See Collaborator Permissions for more information about permissions for each collaborator role.
+See Collaborator Permissions for more information on the permissions for each collaborator role.